Glockie-Bae/MTWNet/README.md

 3. Train the model.
 We provide the experiment scripts of all benchmarks under the folder `./scripts`.

 ## Main Results
-We conduct extensive experiments to evaluate the performance of GLMS, covering classification and short-term forecasting, including 28 UEA real-world and 6 real-world forecasting benchmarks.
+We conduct extensive experiments to evaluate the performance of MTWNet, covering classification and short-term forecasting, including 28 UEA real-world and 6 real-world forecasting benchmarks.
-**🏆 GLMS achieves consistent state-of-the-art performance in all benchmarks**, covering a large variety of series with different frequencies, variate numbers and real-world scenarios.
+**🏆 MTWNet achieves consistent state-of-the-art performance in all benchmarks**, covering a large variety of series with different frequencies, variate numbers and real-world scenarios.

 ### Industrial datasets